kylesluder/objc-namespaces/README.md

     [<receiver> @namespace(<ns>) arg1:... arg2:...];

 A namespace of `nil` instructs the compiler not to encode a namespace in the selector for the message send.
-This is discouraged, but can be useful when code needs to call methods in a namespace it cannot see (for example, calling private API to work around a framework or operating system bug).[^PRIVMSG]
+This is discouraged, but can be useful when code needs to call methods in a namespace it cannot see (for example, calling private API to work around a framework or operating system bug).

+**Rationale:** A better approach in this circumstance might be to forward-declare both the namespace and the method in question.
+This will permit the continued use of `-Wunknown-selector` warnings when using `@selector()` to catch typos in the namespace or keywords, or cases where ARC cannot determine the memory management behavior of the unknown selector.

 As noted above, the compiler should warn if multiple methods in different namespaces with the same keywords are seen defined on the class of the receiver.

-[^UNIQ]: It's possible to produce an binary that has multiple definitions of a method in the same namespace, but the loader will have chosen one winning method.
-This situation already exists independent of namespacing.

-[^PRIVMSG]: A better approach in this circumstance might be to forward-declare both the namespace and the method in question.
-This will permit the continued use of `-Wunknown-selector` warnings when using `@selector()` to catch typos in the namespace or keywords, or cases where ARC cannot determine the memory management behavior of the unknown selector.

 `@class()` Expressions